dpploy/chen-3170/README.md

 course notebooks.
 There will be a delay for the Binder cloud server to create a virtual machine for you.
 However once it is done, it will start a Jupyter Notebook server on your web browser with all notebooks listed.
-Upon clicking on individual notebook files, you will access the course notebooks.
+Upon clicking on individual notebook files, you will access the live course notebooks.

+Static HTML versions of the notebooks will be displayed on the current browser if a notebook file listed in the code repository is clicked on.

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/dpploy/chen-3170.git/master)